robaldwin9/GPT-Discord-Bot/README.md

 # GPT-3-Discord-Bot
-Discord bot enabling you to chat with openAI gpt-3 In Discord
+Discord bot enabling you to chat with openAI gpt-3 In Discord.
+Default model used is `gpt-3.5-turbo` which allows the bot to respond based on past chat history.
+Additionally it is possible to configure the bots personality either by command, or configuration.

 ## Setup